vuppalli/EasyNote/README.md

 ## Note

 The application can be useful in several settings such as real-time transciption of a professor, or reading a textbook out loud for studying purposes.
-Furthermore, the app can be used in meetings as a final summarizer for everything that was spoken.
+Furthermore, the app can be scaled to use in meetings as a final summarizer for everything that was spoken.